Local art projects get big boost from Prairie Lakes grants

 Community groups from across the state of Minnesota were awarded $163,500 in arts grants on Friday, Sept.
 13 by the Prairie Lakes Regional Arts Council.
-Of the 25 groups that received funding, two are from Le Sueur County.
+Of the 25 groups that received funding, four are from Nicollet County, two from Le Sueur and three from Waseca.

 Two organizations in Le Sueur County were awarded $7,000 each for their upcoming projects: DalekoArts in New Prague and the Montgomery Area Community Club.